Charles Bowden (politician)

 Charles Moore Bowden (1886 – 10 July 1972) was a New Zealand politician of the National Party.

 Biography

 Early life and career

-Bowden was born in Dunedin in 1886.
+Bowden was born in Dunedin in 1886, son of John and Agnes Sophia Moore.
 He received his education at Auckland Grammar School.
 After school, he was briefly with an auctioneering firm before joining Kempthorne Prosser.
 When his family moved to Wellington, he joined W.M.
 Bannatyne and Co, where he moved into accounting.
 He became self-employed and established the accountancy firm Bowden, Bass and Cox in 1923.
 In the same year, he was president of the New Zealand Society of Accountants, and afterwards president of the Wellington branch of the Chamber of Commerce (1924–1925).
 For almost a decade, he was chairman and managing director of Wairarapa Farmers in Masterton (1927–1936), and he was a director of Bannatyne and Co.